sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 Note `--no-xattrs` assumes your application and its code signature does not rely on extended attributes and [places code and data into their proper places](https://developer.apple.com/documentation/bundleresources/placing_content_in_a_bundle).

 For creating Apple Archives (`.aar`), check `man aa`.
-Sparkle 2.7 (beta) / macOS 10.15+ support this format.
+Sparkle 2.7 / macOS 10.15+ support this format.
 Enabling [SUVerifyUpdateBeforeExtraction](/documentation/customization/) is required for using this archive type.

 Please see [notes for Installer packages](/documentation/package-updates) if you are not updating a regular bundle.